COSC-499-W2025/capstone-project-team-7/logs/teamLogs/README.md

 **Samarth:** Integrated the LLM analysis module into the main application workflow by modifying client.py to add the summarize_scan_with_ai() orchestration method.
 Enhanced app.py with a complete AI analysis menu system (option 5), implementing session-level state management for API credentials and building _handle_ai_analysis() as the main handler with sequential validation checks.
 Created _render_ai_analysis_results() for Rich panel formatting and _export_ai_analysis() for markdown report generation.
 Implemented comprehensive privacy and security measures including no API key persistence, explicit external service consent, and automatic binary file filtering.

+All the progress this week came together to make our project feel complete and connected.
+The new CLI workflow ties in everyone’s work, from login and scanning to analysis, into one smooth and interactive experience.
+The local analyzers for code, documents, and media now share a consistent structure, so everything runs reliably without relying on external calls.
+The Git parser adds useful repository insights, while the code and document analyzers make it easy to understand quality and content at a glance.
+On top of that, the AI module brings an intelligent layer that summarizes results securely and clearly.

 <p align="center">
   <img src="./charts/w8burnup.png" alt="Week 5 Burnup Chart width="400"/>
 </p>